After I launched my free Non-Toxic Cleaning Printables, a reader asked why I didn’t include information on cleaning the toilet.

 Guess what?
 You use vinegar and bicarb soda.

 Your basic homemade vinegar floor cleaner is simply about 1/2 cup of vinegar in 1/2 a bucket of warm water (about a gallon/4 litres).
 But for the toilet floor in the middle of toilet training, I would mop with a solution of 50/50 white vinegar and water.
 Alternatively, thoroughly spray the floor with a neat vinegar spray, leave for 1/2 an hour, and then mop.

 So where does the bicarb come in?
 Well, if your grout is stained and the vinegar hasn’t cleaned it, make a paste of bicarb soda with a little water.
 Use an old tooth brush to apply it to the grout and scrub.
 For extra omph, spray on some vinegar for the lovely cleaning fizz.
 Rinse well with warm water.

-Once again, if this doesn’t work, you can go the next step to an enzyme based cleaner.
-Sometimes if the urine smell has really worked its way into the grout, the vinegar just won’t be enough.
-Then you can try either one of the Norwex Odour Eliminator or Mattress Cleaner. yes, you read that right.
-The Mattress Cleaner works really well on urine in grout!*
+Once again, if this doesn’t work (and let’s face it, if you have boys learning to aim, sometimes it seems that smell just WON’T GO AWAY), you can go the next step to an enzyme based cleaner.
+If the urine smell has really worked its way into the grout, the vinegar just won’t be enough.
+In that case you can try either one of the Norwex Odour Eliminator or Mattress Cleaner. yes, you read that right.
+The Mattress Cleaner works really well on urine in grout!

 Did I miss anything?
 What green cleaning techniques have you tried in your toilet or bathroom?

-Updated to add: Since writing this post I have become so gung ho about Microfibre that I’ve actually become a Norwex “Independent Sales Consultant”.
+Updated to add: Since writing this post I have become so gung ho about high quality microfibre that I’ve actually become a Norwex “Independent Sales Consultant”.
 Consequently, the links to Norwex products in this post, now go to my own online store.
 Woohoo!
 (It used to go to my friend’s store.
 Sorry Lis!)